Public Art Programme Anstey Way

-The ideas behind the artwork Sarah is proposing for Anstey Way were informed by the history of farming, the plant breeding institute, and the ongoing growing in the community including the allotments and the community garden.
+The artworks Sarah has produced for Anstey Way have been informed by the history of farming, the Plant Breeding Institute, and the ongoing horticulture in the community including the allotments and the community garden.

 As it has grown, existing residents have welcomed newcomers into the community.
 Trumpington conveys a sense that it is a nurturing place.
 Sarah was keen to convey the idea of how a community grows and what underpins the communities that continue and flourish, her work exploring the connection between these characteristics or traits.

-Experimentation with digitally manipulated imagery to produce a series of patterns, which will be transferred onto the tiled entrances around the site.
+Sarah experimented with digitally manipulated imagery to produce a series of patterns, which were transferred onto the tiled entrances around the site.
 The design allows for individual elements to come into sharp focus and recede, according to the viewpoint of the onlooker.

-Sarah has been working with and meeting various groups and individuals in the community, such as the Trumpington History Society, Residents Association, Allotment Society and year 3 pupils and staff at Fawcett School, to explore the ideas and collect research.
+Sarah worked with and met various groups and individuals in the community, such as the Trumpington History Society, Residents Association, Allotment Society and year 3 pupils and staff at Fawcett School, to explore the ideas and collect research.

 The children explored the themes of growing and community through, talking, exploring, and making in various ways.
 The workshops involved creating relief plaster tiles with found objects, cyanotypes or sun prints(an early photographic printing process) and creating handmade paper from shredding recycled paper.
 Pupils wrote words about their village, which they embedded in the paper.